Ace French Oral Exams: Top Tips for Conquering Listening, Pronunciation and Other Key Skills

 You can practice topical vocabulary in unexpected ways.
 For example, word searches often challenge you to hunt for target lists of related words.

 Lean on your English vocabulary by brushing up on English-French cognates.
-Just watch out for faux amis (false friends, or false cognates), lest you fall into the trap of similar-sounding words that don’t mean what you think they do.
+Just watch out for faux amis (false friends, or false cognates), which are similar-sounding words that don’t mean what you think they do.

 You’ll be less likely to get stuck on an unfamiliar word or phrase if you’ve taken time to absorb the vocabulary these videos offer.

-And with a deeper pool of vocabulary to draw from, you’ll feel more self-assured while answering topical questions on your oral exam.
+And with a deeper pool of vocabulary to draw from, you’ll feel more self-assured on your oral exam.

 5. Comfort Level and Confidence